cholla-hydro/cholla/docs/sphinx/ChollaExamples/1D-Two-Shocks/overview.md

 # value of gamma
 gamma=1.4
 ```
 Upon completion, you should obtain 2 output files.
 The initial and final density, pressure, velocity, and internal energy (in code units) of the solution is shown below.
+Examples of how to extract and plot data can be found in the [General 1D Plotting Example](../../PythonExamples/1D-plotting.md).

-:::{figure} snapshots_twoshocks_v2.png
+:::{figure} original-two-shocks.png
 :::

 We see a shock, contact discontinuity, and a shock, which is in agreement with Toro's solution and can be seen below: